harveyqiu/harveyqiu/README.md

 ### Hi there 👋

-I am currently occupied serving as an associate lawyer who specializes in data compliance and may not have the time available to address issues/pull requests.
+I am currently occupied serving as an associate lawyer who specializes in data compliance.

 # Stats